Public furniture in the art of placemaking

 Placemaking furniture creates connection and improves visitor satisfaction.
 It suggests use of space and ways of living that are place-specific and it invites personal experience.
 It can also become a cultural and community focus, an invitation to connect with others by offering seating, gathering and meeting points, and ways of moving around.

 Placemaking furniture is also flexible and adaptable and takes account both of context and of human choice.
-Design for placemaking is understanding that people have differing needs that may change over the course of a day, year or lifespan of an individual public space.
+Design for placemaking is understanding that people have different needs that may change over the course of a day, year or lifespan of an individual public space.

 PLACEMAKING WITH GREEN FURNITURE CONCEPT

 Today, many public places or waiting areas have endless straight, grey lines of seating.
 No warmth, unwelcoming, and without any sense of place, just a space like any other.
-Green Furniture Concept wanted to challenge this perception of what a public space could look like, and create something more people friendly, something for everyone to share.
+Green Furniture Concept wanted to challenge this perception of what a public space could look like, and create something more people-friendly, something for everyone to share.
 An island in the public space.
 A place where people could talk, laugh, contemplate, and network.
 A place to build relationships.
 Creating meeting points that reach out beyond spatiality to a sense of place, a sense of local character; inviting conversation and making landmarks.

 WELLBEING OF PEOPLE & ENVIRONMENT